-To help you figure out which workout(s) should be your workout(s), we dove deep into the boutique fitness scene to round up 32 of the country's top places to sculpt, sweat, and de-compress.
-Now, go forth and find your best you ahead of your "I do"s!
+To help you figure out which workout(s) should be your workout(s), we dove deep into the boutique fitness scene to round up 30 of the country's top places to sculpt, sweat, and decompress.

 Sky Ting Yoga

 If you're someone who has to trick yourself into working out, 305 Fitness is for you.
-Named for Miami's area code, the NYC, Boston, D.C., and now L.A. locations dish out endorphin-packed, dance-cardio classes that feel more like raves than workouts.
+Named for Miami's area code, the NYC, Boston, and D.C. locations dish out endorphin-packed, dance-cardio classes that feel more like raves than workouts.

 "With the stress of planning a wedding and moving into a new chapter of life, it's critical brides-to-be find a workout that feels fun and supportive," says Sadie Kurzban, 305 Fitness founder and CEO.
 "They need a workout they look forward to, to help blow off steam and find that release."